nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws5_Screen.md

     ```
     echo "this is the original terminal window"
     ```

+!!!
+Warning
+    Do not clear the screen.
+We want to make sure the "this is the original terminal window" text lingers when we toggle back to this window later.

 Then type the command `screen` into the same AWS instance to start a new screen session.